abhishek-kumar-code/Redfish_Public/Specification.md

 * NOTE: All OEM privileges that modify objects and/ or ohject extensions in a Profile, shall be assigned to the Administrator Role in that Profile.

 * Pre-defined roles shall NOT be modifiable with respect to privileges assigned
-* shall allow SPMA user to define custom roles
+* shall allow Redfish user to define custom roles
-* should allow SPMA user to name custom roles to enable reuse in user context
+* should allow Redfish user to name custom roles to enable reuse in user context
 * may implement a set of OEM roles

 #### Role Based Privilege

-An SPMA service may contain resources that require separated privileges.
+A Redfish service may contain resources that require separated privileges.
-An SPMA service may limit REST operations against specific resources based upon user privileges.
+A Redfish service may limit REST operations against specific resources based upon user privileges.

-* **An SPMA service may limit individual resource access by SPMA clients based upon role-based privileges**
+* **A Redfish service may limit individual resource access by Redfish clients based upon role-based privileges**
-* **An SPMA service may limit individual resource access by SPMA clients based upon specific user account information (future -- not defined yet)**
+* **A Redfish service may limit individual resource access by Redfish clients based upon specific user account information (future -- not defined yet)**